Bg

 Wake windows2.75 - 3.5 hours

-You’re not alone if you often find your baby sitting, standing, or cruising in their crib when they should be sleeping.
-Yes, it can be frustrating to see your baby play when they should be sleeping, but don’t repeatedly intervene.
-That can backfire and lead to even more sleep issues!
-Instead, give them the opportunity to explore and wind down on their own.
-Resettle your baby every 10 - 15 minutes or so until they’re ready for sleep.
+If you often find your baby sitting, standing, or cruising in their crib when they should be sleeping, you’re not alone.
+When babies are learning a new skill, they often prefer to practice it instead of sleep.
+While it can be frustrating to see your baby play when they should be sleeping we don’t recommend repeatedly intervening.
+That can backfire and lead to even more sleep challenges!

 Sample 9 month sleep schedule